Name: Isha Kembhavi

 Q8.
 What are the top three tips you would give to current students and recent graduates who are looking for a similar career to yourself?

-3. Work Smart: I’m a firm believer in hard work but I’ve learnt working smart, gets you further.
-Prioritize your tasks, know your capabilities, and be both effective and efficient!
+3. Work smart: I’m a firm believer in hard work but I’ve learnt working smart, gets you further.
+Prioritise your tasks, know your capabilities, and be both effective and efficient!

 Q9.
 What one piece of advice would you give to the 17/18 year old you?

 EVERYTHING you have done has been a learning experience, which makes you who you are today.
 Be it the success stories, terribly long internship hours or even failures, everything teaches you something and as long as you take something away from the experience, you are moving forward